Sent-down youth: Resettlement and inequality

 Following the model of resettling border-support youths in the late 1950s and early 1960s, the PRC gave each resettled educated youth an allowance to cover their resettlement expenses – including transportation, home-building, food, farming tools, and furniture – in the transitional period between their departure and their first "paycheck" after arrival (usually at the end of each year).
-Urban educated youth who resettled on state-owned farms – agricultural farms (農場 (nóngchǎng)), tree plantations (林場 (línchǎng)) or fish farms (漁場 (yúchǎng), known collectively as 插場 (chā chǎng)) – received an average of ¥883, ¥1,081 and ¥1,383, respectively, in 1964; the average resettlement allowance for those who resettled on collectively-owned production teams (生產隊 (shēngchǎn duì), known as 插隊 (chāduì)), was one-fifth of chā chǎng (around ¥200).
-The allowance also varied by location (¥225 in northern China and ¥185 in southern China in 1964, and ¥250 and ¥230 in 1965) and the distance between departure and destination; those who resettled in another province (跨省安置 (kuà shěng ānzhì)) would receive an extra ¥20 for transportation.
+Urban educated youth who resettled on state-owned farms – agricultural farms (nóngchǎng (农场)), tree plantations (línchǎng (林场)) or fish farms (yúchǎng (渔场), known collectively as chā chǎng (插场)) – received an average of ¥883, ¥1,081 and ¥1,383, respectively, in 1964; the average resettlement allowance for those who resettled on collectively-owned production teams (shēngchǎn duì (生产队), known as chāduì (插队)), was one-fifth of chā chǎng (around ¥200).
+The allowance also varied by location (¥225 in northern China and ¥185 in southern China in 1964, and ¥250 and ¥230 in 1965) and the distance between departure and destination; those who resettled in another province (kuà shěng ānzhì (跨省安置)) would receive an extra ¥20 for transportation.
 Rural educated youth received ¥50 for their return journey to the countryside.

 Urban-educated youth preferred state-owned farms or chā chǎng over collectively-owned production teams or chāduì.
 Those who resettled on state-owned farms had a higher resettlement allowance and received salary-based monthly payments from central and local financial allocations, considered better than the production teams' end-of-year distribution system; the latter income varied with the local situation and annual harvest.
 State-owned farm employees considered themselves to have a higher political status than production-team members and peasants.
-The perceived gaps between workers and peasants, urban and rural areas, and manual and mental labor (later known collectively as the "Three Difference" or 三大差別 (sān dà chābié)) persisted, impacting decisions or reactions to PRC policies.
+The perceived gaps between workers and peasants, urban and rural areas, and manual and mental labor (later known collectively as the "Three Difference" or sān dà chābié (三大差别)) persisted, impacting decisions or reactions to PRC policies.
 A primary propaganda slogan adopted by the CCP's central leadership to promote the Up to Mountains and Down to the Countryside Movement during the Cultural Revolution was to eliminate the Three Differences.
-Another form of cha chang, resettling in the Production and Construction Corps (生產建設兵團 (shēngchǎn jiànshè bīngtuán)) as soldiers in borderlands, became popular among urban-educated youth because being a soldier was considered to have a better political future (zhengzhi qiantu).
+Another form of cha chang, resettling in the Production and Construction Corps (shēngchǎn jiànshè bīngtuán (生产建设兵团)) as soldiers in borderlands, became popular among urban-educated youth because being a soldier was considered to have a better political future (zhengzhi qiantu).
 However, the PRC sent 870,000 of 1,290,000 urban-educated youth (67 percent) resettled from 1962 to 1966 to production teams due to financial concerns.
 Over 8.7 million rural-educated youth returned to the countryside during the same period.